 the 3rd Called Session of the 87th Legislature convened on September 20, 2021, to consider state legislative, congressional, and State Board of Education (SBOE) redistricting, among other issues.

 Federal census population data is required by federal law to be deliverd to the legislature no later than April 1 of the year following the decennial census, and the data is usually provided several weeks earlier.
 As soon as the census data is verified and loaded in the computer systems, the members of the legislature and other interested parties begin drawing plans.
 Bills to enact new state redistricting plans follow the same path through the legislature as other legislation.

-If Texas senate or house districts are not enacted during the first regular session following the publication of the decennial census, the Texas Constitution requires that the Legislative Redistricting Board (LRB), a five‐member body of state officials including the lieutenant governor and speaker of the house, meet and adopt its own plan.
+If Texas senate or house districts are not enacted during the first regular session following the publication of the decennial census, the Texas Constitution requires that the LRB, a five‐member body of state officials including the lieutenant governor and the speaker of the house, meet and adopt its own plan.
 The LRB has jurisdiction only in the months immediately following that regular session.

-If congressional or State Board of Education districts are not enacted during the regular session, the governor may call a special session to consider the matter.
-If the governor does not call a special session, then a state or federal district court likely will issue court‐ordered plans.
-Similarly, if the legislature and LRB fail to adopt a state senate or state house plan, a court will likely issue a plan to fill the void.
+If congressional or SBOE districts are not enacted during the regular session, the governor may call a special session to consider the matter.
+If the governor does not call a special session or the special session fails to enact a plan, then a state or federal district court likely will issue a court‐ordered plan in time for the next election.
+Similarly, if the legislature and the LRB fail to adopt a state senate or state house plan, including at a special session called after the LRB's jurisdiction has ended, a court will likely issue a plan to fill the void.

 The filing deadline for primary elections established by the Texas Election Code allows approximately six and one-half months from the end of the regular legislative session for the governor to act on any redistricting legislation passed, for the LRB to meet if necessary, for any special session called to consider redistricting if necessary, for court action, and for counties to make necessary changes in county election precincts.